 - listened to music from the Andes Mountains;

 - studied about mariachi, Latin American love songs and poems for Valentine’s, and Easter traditions from Sevilla, Spain; and

 - had cooking lessons with traditional ingredients from Mexico and Spain.

-In addition to course offerings such as World Languages, Human Geography, World History, Asian History, Religion in Culture, Global Leadership, 20th Century Conflicts, AP Art History, and AP European History, many teachers include lessons and units that encourage students to see themselves as belonging to something greater than themselves (i.e., North America, the Western Hemisphere, the World, the Universe).
+In addition to course offerings such as World Languages, World History, Modern Asian History, Religion in Culture, Global Leadership, Service Learning, Social Justice, 20th Century Conflicts, AP Art History, and AP European History, many teachers include lessons and units that encourage students to see themselves as belonging to something greater than themselves (i.e., North America, the Western Hemisphere, the World, the Universe).
 A few examples include:

 In the 9th-grade history course “In Search of Humanity,” students discuss throughout the semester the “story of our shared past.”
 Students are expected to make connections with distant histories and distant lands as they address issues of humanity throughout the ages.
 Our Director of Global Initiatives has led classes on ancient and medieval Japan and China, including discussions of Confucianism and Daoism—two philosophies that remain relevant in contemporary Chinese society.

 9th-grade biology students discuss important global issues, such as nutrition, infectious disease, ecology, natural resources, and the origin and spread of HIV/AIDS.
 In 2012, our Director of Global Initiatives spoke to biology students about the effects of culture on reproduction, using China and Japan as contrasting examples.
 See also the Virtual Exchanges page to learn more.

 9th-grade English students spend a unit discussing identity, including classes led by our Director of Global Initiatives which introduced students to Japanese notions of identity as they read and discuss a short story by a Japanese author.